NVIDIA/MatX/README.md

 ## Requirements
 MatX support is currently limited to **Linux only** due to the time to test Windows.
 If you'd like to voice your support for native Windows support using Visual Studio, please comment on the issue here: https://github.com/NVIDIA/MatX/issues/153.

-**Note**: Both CUDA 12.0.0 and CUDA 12.1.0 have an issue that causes building MatX unit tests to show a compiler error or cause a segfault in the compiler.
+**Note**: Both CUDA 12.0.0 and CUDA 12.1 have an issue that causes building MatX unit tests to show a compiler error or cause a segfault in the compiler.
 We are looking into this issue.
-CUDA 11.8 does not have either of these issues.
+CUDA 11.4 - 11.8 does not have either of these issues.

 MatX is using features in C++17 and the latest CUDA compilers and libraries.
 For this reason, when running with GPU support, CUDA 11.4 and g++9 or newer is required.
 You can download the CUDA Toolkit [here](https://developer.nvidia.com/cuda-downloads).

 MatX has been tested on and supports Pascal, Turing, Volta, Ampere, and Hopper GPU architectures.
 Jetson products are supported with Jetpack 5.0 or above.

-**Note for CUDA 11.4**: A bug in libcuda++ that ships with CUDA 11.4 and below prevents MatX from compiling.
-This can be worked around by updating libcuda++ to at least version **1.7.0-ea**, or upgrade to CUDA 11.5+.
-When building tests/examples directly the CMake file will grab the right version, but this can be overriden.

 **Note for CPU/Host support**: CPU/Host execution is considered beta.
 Only operator execution is supported right now, but no functions that require libraries (FFT/GEMM, etc).
 If you find a bug in an operator on CPU, please report it in the issues above.